 The Association's statutory obligation to borrow from CoBank is discussed in Note 6 to the financial statements, "Note Payable to CoBank."
-Financial assistance agreements between the Association and CoBank are discussed in Note 7 to the financial statements, "Members' Equity."
 Association requirement to invest in CoBank and CoBank's ability to access capital of the Association is discussed in Note 4, "Investment in CoBank."
 CoBank's role in mitigating the Association's exposure to interest rate risk is discussed in the MD&A section on Liquidity.